Admin Tutorial

 Next, we are going to install Jacamar CI via the RPM downloaded

 in an earlier step.
-Before doing so inspect the RPM and
+Before doing so, inspect the RPM and

 take note that the potentially privileged jacamar-auth